 But the informal economy includes workers who are less visible, and who are often not recognized as workers.
 The least visible informal workers produce or sell goods or services from (or near) their own homes.
 Home-based workers are garment workers and embroiderers, incense-stick and cigarette rollers, football or kite makers, food processors, and many others.
 The vast majority of home-based workers are women.

 Some home-based workers are self-employed, working on their own account and selling directly to markets.
 But others are sub-contracted to produce work on a piece-rate basis for domestic or global supply chains.
 Not confined to developing countries, they can be found around the world: garment workers in Toronto; embroiderers on the island of Madeira; shoemakers in Madrid; and assemblers of electronic parts in Leeds.

-Then there are those – again usually women – who work in others’ homes: the tens of millions domestic workers around the globe who are among the most vulnerable of all workers.
+Then there are those – again usually women – who work in others’ homes: the more than 60 million domestic workers around the globe who provide cooking, cleaning and care so that others can go to work.